soukron/redfish-to-vsphere-proxy/README.md

 ### Logs

 The proxy logs all requests and responses to the console for debugging purposes.
 Not suitable for production environments.

+## TODO

+- Refactor the code to split it in different files
+- Implement in some way the `SetOneTimeBoot` function
+- Implement properly `ForceOff` and `GracefulShutdown`
+- Implement properly `ForceRestart`, `GracefulRestart` and `PowerReboot`

 ## License